tacoapp/help.tacoapp.com/index.md

 ### 2. Web form

 Have a longer comment?
-Pair it with a [much bigger form](https://tacoapp.com/feedback).
+Here's a [much bigger form](https://tacoapp.com/feedback).

 ### 3. Text chat

-Indeed, we're human.
+Indeed, we're human!
 We're often idle in [text chat](https://tacoapp.com/chat), especially during US Pacific (UTC-8) waking hours.

+**New to chat?** It's very easy to use, right inside your Web browser (or your favorite IRC client).

-If you don't have a chat account, [create one](https://tacoapp.com/chat-signup).
-Choose a nickname for other chat participants to identify you.
-You may also want to disable [notifications](https://grove.io/accounts/settings/notifications).
+[Create](https://tacoapp.com/chat-signup) a chat account and choose a nickname for other participants to identify you.
+You'll see a link to join Taco's chat room.
+Consider disabling chat notifications [here](https://grove.io/accounts/settings/notifications).

 ### 4. Email